jlettvin/Ellipsis/README.md

 What is it?
 -----------

-Writing scientific papers is difficult.
+Writing scientific papers is difficult because the tools are cumbersome.
 Configuring a variety of programs and libraries and making them cooperate to yield a paper in final form takes substantial time.